ACzarto/Lyapunov_Exponent_Calculator/README.md

 where $\sigma$, $\rho$, and $\beta$ are dimensionless parameters representing the Prandtl number, the Rayleigh number, and the geometric physical dimensions of the layer, respectively.

+The goal of our algorithm is to compute the so-called Lyapunov Coefficiente, interpreted as a

+given by: